-If the MDM solution supports the Bootstrap Token feature and one was generated by the Mac during setup and escrowed to the MDM solution, Mobile Account users won't see this prompt.
+If the MDM solution supports the Bootstrap Token feature and one was generated by the Mac and escrowed to the MDM solution, Mobile Account users won't see this prompt.
 Instead, they are automatically granted a SecureToken during login.

-If additional local users are required on the Mac instead of using a directory service, those local users are automatically granted a SecureToken when they are created in System Preferences > Users & Groups by a current SecureToken-enabled administrator.
+If additional local users are required on the Mac instead of user accounts from a directory service, those local users are automatically granted a SecureToken when they are created in System Preferences > Users & Groups by a current SecureToken-enabled administrator.
+If creating local users using the command line is required, the sysadminctl command-line tool can be used to create users and enable for them for SecureToken.